Why choose this course

 Uncover more about who you are – discover who you could become.

-Ideal for those in full-time employment, our MA Theatre from the Guildford School of Acting (GSA) provides a gateway to an exciting future without the need for regular attendance on campus.
+Ideal for those in full-time employment, our MA Theatre course from the Guildford School of Acting (GSA) provides a gateway to an exciting future without the need for regular attendance on campus.

 Furthering your skills, our course will take you deeper into relevant concepts and the fascinating history of theatre from both a practical and critical perspective.